 If your product has any issues, return it for a refund in the first seven days.
 You have 30 days for an exchange.

-6. Buy used games on Facebook Marketplace and join groups to trade and sell games.
+6. Buy used Nintendo Switch games on Facebook Marketplace and join groups to trade and sell games.

 Nintendo.com always has a list of deals and specials on their website that are totally worth checking out.
-For example recently they had DRAGON BALL FighterZ on sale for $17.99, regular price $59.99.
+This includes direct links to deals from retailers like Walmart, Target, and Amazon.

 Release date deliveries are free for Prime members when two-day shipping is selected.
 Rather than waiting in line at the store for a newly released game, preorder it through Amazon and get it delivered to your home that day.

-Amazon Prime members can also get access to offers for free games and in-game content.
+Amazon Prime members can also get access to offers like a free year of Nintendo Switch Online.

-Get more for your trade-ins when you opt for store credit instead of cash.
-The Nintendo Switch with Neon Blue and Neon Red Joy-Con can be traded in for $150 store credit or $120 cash.
+Get more for your Gamestop trade-ins when you opt for store credit instead of cash.
+The first generation Nintendo Switch with Neon Blue and Neon Red Joy-Con can be traded in for $150 store credit or $120 cash.

-11. Use Nintendolife.com to find out about all the latest games and news.
+10. Use Nintendo Life to find out about all the latest games.

-Nintendolife.com is a must for all Nintendo fans.
-There are forums for users to ask questions and help each other out, all the newest downloads, and a list of all the games out now like Legend of Zelda: Link’s Awakening or coming out like Pokémon: Sword and Shield.
+Nintendolife.com is a must-visit website for all Nintendo fans.
+There are forums for users to ask questions and help each other out and a list of all the games out now.

-After the huge success of Nintendo’s release of the Switch, they released the Switch Lite in September 2019, which is a smaller version.
+The Nintendo Switch Lite was released in September of 2019 as a smaller, budget-friendly option.
 The Switch Lite only supports games that can be played in handheld mode on the device, not ones that can be played on a bigger screen.